 Review: Dead Cells

 There’s no such thing as a perfect game.
 That might be contentious but it’s true, every game is going to have little pieces that don’t quite fit at the very least.
 I only mention this because Dead Cells might be about as close to the perfect platformer as you can get.
 The key is in the controls, nothing controls quite as good as Dead Cells and nothing looks quite so good in action, either.
-If the structure built around it was faulty we might not even be here talking about it, but it’s a very compelling work-in-progress that already has more than enough reasons to keep you splattering yourself against the castle walls.
+If the structure built around it was faulty we might not even be here talking about it, but it’s a very compelling maze of secrets and challenges that has more than enough reasons to keep you splattering yourself against the castle walls.

 You’re… um… I’m going to be honest, I’m not really sure what you are.
 You start the game as some gob of goo that claims ownership of a decapitated corpse and gives it a new shiny, smoky head.
 This happens in the bowels of an ever-shifting castle on a remote island, so I presume your goal is to escape its surly bonds.
 There’s a mess of unfriendly folks in your way, though, so it’s going to take a lot of hacking, slashing, grinding (the meaty kind), and exploding to make it out.
 And to do that, you’re going to want to find the mess of item blueprints that unlock new weapons and upgrades to aid you.